top of page

 DBhudson.png

-My move from the Midwest brought me to Manhattan, strictly west side, always a view of the mighty Hudson.
-Twenty-five years later, my husband, two daughters, and I left our loft in TriBeCa and traveled 60 miles north along the banks of that same majestic river to the historic village of Cold Spring.
-There we bought a 100-year-old charmer that we’ve been renovating ever since.
-I find working with my hands both pleasurable and inspiring.
-The process of bringing together bits and bobs I find in the world—scraps of fabric for a quilt, flowers to weave into the garden—is the best antidote to sitting for hours at my desk.
-But I’ve written my whole life and intend to keep doing so for the rest of it.
-I have published several short pieces in print and online, one being the first chapter of Becoming Sarah.
+On Manhattan's west side, the mighty Hudson was never more than a short walk away, and twenty-five years later, when Diane, her husband, and two daughters decided it was time to leave their TriBeCa loft, they traveled 60 miles north along the banks of that same majestic river to the historic village of Cold Spring.
+There they bought a 100-year-old charmer that they’ve been renovating ever since.
+Diane finds working with her hands both pleasurable and inspiring.
+The process of bringing together bits and bobs she finds in the world—scraps of fabric for a quilt, flowers to weave into the garden—is the best antidote to the hours spent at her desk.
+But she's written her whole life and intends to keep doing so for the rest of it.
+She's published several short pieces in print and online, one being the first chapter of Becoming Sarah.

 bottom of page